-Teito Klein is the main character of the series; he’s a former slave who now attends the Barsburg Empire’s military academy.
+Teito Klein is the main character of the series.
+He’s a former slave who now attends the Barsburg Empire’s military academy.
 He’s able to attend the school due to his ability to use a rare supernatural power called Zaiphon.
 While the adults prize Teito’s ability, many of the students make fun of him because of the fact that he’s a former slave.
 The only real friend Teito has at the academy is a boy named Mikage.

 Teito is also an amnesiac who has frightening dreams and keeps seeing a man who should be familiar to him for some reason.
 One day, Teito overhears Chief of Staff Ayanami talking about him and learns that the man in his dreams is his father, the king of Raggs Kingdom.
-Teito is caught eavesdropping and Teito tries to attack Ayanami; Teito is caught and thrown in prison.
+Teito is caught eavesdropping and Teito tries to attack Ayanami.
+Teito is captured and thrown in prison.

 Teito makes an escape and Mikage tries to go with him.
 Unfortunately, Teito is wounded by a Zaiphon blast that Ayanami shoots at him.
-Teito is found by three bishops from the 7th District who take him to a nearby church to recuperate; he is protected in this location because of the 7th District’s law of sanctuary.
+Teito is found by three bishops from the 7th District who take him to a nearby church to recuperate.
+He is protected in this location because of the 7th District’s law of sanctuary.
 Teito has a secret about him that attracts Verloren, the God of Death, as well as Verloren’s enemies, the 07-Ghosts.

 Just from reading Volume One, I can see that there’s an intriguing, yet complex story being woven for this series.
 What Volume One presents of the story is most likely simply the tip of the iceberg.
 There’s some elements that come across as a little confusing early on in the volume, but by the end, a lot of what’s been seen in the story up to that point ends up making a lot more sense.

 There’s a lot of intrigue, especially since Teito is an amnesiac who’s trying to piece together the various flashes of memories he starts having throughout Volume One.
-It also seems like the three bishops who have taken Teito in seem to know more about him than they let on.
+It also seems like the three bishops who have taken Teito in know more about him than they let on.